rmanivannan/sencha-slider-reusable/README.md

-Sencha Tuch Customized Slider Component
+Sencha Tuch Customized Slider Component with highlighted status
 =======================================

 This component supports the slider with Plus and minus buttons and allows developer to set label, min, max, initial values.

-How to add this component in a sencha touch view ?
+#How to add this component in a sencha touch view ?

 1] Add 'CustomSlider.js' on views folder.